avoidwork/tenso/README.md

 Protected routes are routes that require authorization for access, and will redirect to authentication end points if needed.

 #### Unprotected Routes
 Unprotected routes are routes that do not require authorization for access, and will exit the authorization pipeline early to avoid rate limiting, csrf tokens, & other security measures.
-It akin to a DMZ, _you_ **must** secure these end points with alternative methods if accepting input!
+These routes are the DMZ of your API! _You_ **must** secure these end points with alternative methods if accepting input!

 ### Request Helpers
 Tensō decorates `req` with "helpers" such as `req.ip`, & `req.parsed`. `PATCH`, `PUT`, & `POST` payloads are available as `req.body`.
 Sessions are available as `req.session` when using `local` authentication.